-Why do we need insurance?
+Why do you need insurance?

-Some of the things a tenants policy will cover are:
+Some of the things a tenant’s policy will cover are:

 - Your personal property while at your home for almost any damage; fire, theft, windstorm, water damage, to name a few.
 In some cases, policies will also cover inland flood and earthquake.

 - Your personal property while temporarily away from home, for the same types of loss or damage.
 For example, if you’re travelling and your luggage is stolen, or you lose your camera, you should be covered by your tenant’s policy.

 - Your personal liability at home.
 If someone comes to visit and they injure themselves tripping over the snowboard you left by the front door, you could be facing a lawsuit.
 Your tenant’s policy will step up to cover the loss if you’re found negligent, as well as any legal fees.

 - Your personal liability away from home.
 If you’re skiing and you lose control, smashing into another skier, causing an injury, again your tenant’s insurance can step in to handle any resulting lawsuit.

 Think again…If neither you nor your roommate has a lot of personal belongings, you may think you don’t need tenant insurance.
 However here are reasons why you still need insurance:

 “Insurance is too expensive”